Simulation-Software-Engineering/Lecture-Material/timetable.md

 - **5** Singularity practical example
 - **15** Time for practical exercises

-- Students that for the exercise next week they should have VirtualBox, Vagrant and Docker installed.
+- Tell students that for the exercise next week they should have VirtualBox, Vagrant and Docker installed.
 They can also install Docker inside a VM.

 ## 4.1 -- Thu, November 11, 2021